 See Book Chapter published by Dr. Dennis Chua on “Correcting the Post-traumatic Nasal Deformities Facial Plastic Surgery (Thieme)” June 2015

-First off, the doctor/surgeon will examine all aspects of the patient’s nose, both from the inside and outside to identify and understand any issues and problems that need to be attended to.
-Armed with this information, the doctor should then proceed to discuss the problems identified and discuss the options available with his patients.
+First off, the doctor/surgeon will examine all aspects of the patient’s nose from all angles to identify and understand any issues that require attention.
+The doctor will then communicate the problems identified and discuss the options available.

-This is usually performed under general anaesthesia.
-Nose Surgery (rhinoplasty) can be performed via an open approach (which includes a small scar on the lowest part of the nose) or via an endonasal approach (closed rhinoplasty or scarless) approach.
+A rhinoplasty is usually performed under general anaesthesia.
+Nose Surgery (rhinoplasty) can be performed either via an open approach (which includes making a small incision on the lowest part of the nose) or via an endonasal approach (closed rhinoplasty) approach, which is scarless.
 Dr. Dennis Chua is proficient in both techniques and can advise you accordingly.

 Refer to videos on the right.